Table of Contents

 Who performs a Bone Graft?

-Oral surgeon specialists predominantly perform bone graft procedures.
+Oral surgeons predominantly perform bone grafting procedures.

-In some straightforward, simple cases, general dentists who have received appropriate training in bone grafting procedures and dental implantology can perform bone grafts.
 However, more complex cases often require referral to an expert specialist, such as a periodontist with required training or an oral and maxillofacial surgeon.
 These specialists have extensive training and experience in advanced surgical procedures, including bone grafts.

-A periodontist specializes in diagnosing and treating gum disease and is trained in performing procedures involving the soft tissues and bones supporting the teeth.
 On the other hand, an oral and maxillofacial surgeon is a specialist who has received extensive training in various surgical procedures involving the mouth, jaw, and face.

 Implant Dentists often refer patients to such specialists based on the condition of their jawbone, overall oral health, and the complexity of the treatment required.
 Discussing these aspects with your local implant dentist to understand the best course of action is crucial.